Senior Leadership Team

 Bob Pomeroy is the Head of Operations.
 He joined YIS in 2007 after more than 20 years working in public relations and corporate communications in New York and Tokyo, including several years managing Fujitsu Limited’s global PR function at its Tokyo headquarters prior to joining YIS.
 A U.S. citizen, Bob is fluent in Japanese, holds an undergraduate degree in East Asian Studies from Colby College and a Masters Degree in Intercultural Education from University of Massachusetts.
 In 2008 he saw his son walk across the graduation stage at YIS and his daughter do the same in 2014.
 Bob has been leading the YIS Cambodia Service Activity since 2010, helping to build schools in impoverished rural communities in Cambodia.

-Mark Redlich - High School Vice-Principal and IB Diploma Coordinator (left)
+Mark Redlich - High School Vice Principal and IB Diploma Coordinator (center)

-Mark Redlich is the High School Vice-Principal and IB Diploma Coordinator.
+Mark Redlich is the High School Vice Principal and IB Diploma Coordinator.
 He joined YIS in 2010 and as a career international school teacher, and has worked for over 20 years at international schools in Egypt, Thailand and Japan.
 An English Literature teacher by training, Mark earned a Bachelors Degree (Honors) and Education Degree from Queen's University, Canada and his Masters in Educational Leadership and Curriculum Design from the University of Southern Queensland, Australia.
 In addition to his administrative responsibilities, Mark teaches Theory of Knowledge and English at YIS.
-Mark's wife, Zoe Page, teaches in the Elementary School.
+Mark's wife, Zoe Page, teaches in the Early Learning Center.

-Rebekah Madrid - Middle School Vice-Principal and MYP Coordinator (right)
+Rebekah Madrid - Middle School Vice Principal and MYP Coordinator (left)

 Rebekah Madrid is the Middle School Vice Principal and MYP Coordinator, where she is privileged to serve YIS students in their middle years.
 Rebekah is a Third Culture Kid, who attended seven different schools in four different countries and calls London, England and Albuquerque, New Mexico home.
 She received both her Bachelor of Arts (History) and Masters In Education from the University of Notre Dame, Indiana.
 She is an experienced IBMYP and IBDP Individuals and Societies and Theory of Knowledge teacher, both internationally and in the US.
 Rebekah came to YIS in 2010 and has served in a number of roles, including In-school Professional Development Coordinator, Team Leader for Individuals and Societies, middle school student council advisor, and, most importantly, as a classroom teacher.